vercel/next.js/errors/middleware-new-signature.md

 #### Possible Ways to Fix It

-You can use the Middleware function with the most recent API:
+Update to use the new API for Middleware:

 ```typescript
 import { NextResponse } from 'next/server'